VM-137/advanced-testing-techniques/README.md

-# advanced-testing-techniques
+# Testing Techniques
-This is a repo for doing a simple example of testing
+This is a repo for doing a simple example of testing python code

 ## Setup Project